|Mercury 4.5hp 1975 - 1985, Single Cylinder, Getting it to Run Again|

 One problem with this motor is that it is almost impossible to have the motor running with the cowling off if you try to adjust the carburetor's idle screw.
 This is because with the recoil starter unit being made into the upper motor cowling.
 And there is no provision on the flywheel for an emergency rope start.
 It is hard to remove the cowling with the motor running without the flywheel rubbing the cowling because of the tight fitting cowling around the flywheel.

 The best way may be to remove the 2 side latches inside the cowl before you try to start it (2 bolts shown on each latch below).
-You will have to hold down on the cowling firmly while you pull the rope to start it this way.
+After doing this, you will have to hold down on the cowling firmly while you pull the rope to start it this way.
 It is then easy to lift off the cowl after you've got the motor started, otherwise you may get some flywheel rubbing these cowling mounts.
 Adjust your idle jet, then shut it down and re-install the latches.

 Or use a electric drill motor and a socket to fit the flywheel nut.